rsbohn/dexter-platz/devlog/2025-09-26-audio-build.md

 - Added an emissive stone core inside the ruin so the new spotlight has something to highlight.
 - Built a glowing fountain near the ruin with animated spray and a cyan point light.
 - Added a rotating spotlight rig atop the ground vehicle to sweep the terrain while it moves.
+- Made the truck self-propelled but capped at five chunks from center (Manhattan distance) to keep it near the ruins.
 - Verified the scene visually: base renders as dark green, the center cube responds to the animated lighting sweep.
 - Verified the project builds with `cargo check` (runtime still needs X11 cursor libs).